matciotola/FR-FUSE/README.md

 (included in this package)

 ## Prerequisites
-All the functions and scripts were tested on Windows and Ubuntu O.S., with these constrains:
+All the functions and scripts were tested on Windows and Ubuntu O.S., with these constraints:

 - Python 3.10.10
 - PyTorch 2.0.0